thiagopg84/ngx-french-toast/projects/ngx-french-toast/README.md

 <br>

-## Programatically closing the parent toast from the embedded component
+## Programmatically closing the parent toast from the embedded component
 To close the parent toast from the embedded component, users should follow these steps:

 1. In the embedded component (e.g., `ExampleComponent`), define an `EventEmitter` named `destroyToast` as an `@Output()` property: